Integrating Image Features with Convolutional Sequence-to-sequence Network for Multilingual Visual Question Answering: EXPERIMENTS AND ANALYSIS

 \subsection{Experimental Results}

 The two metrics: F1 and BLEU, are used in the challenge to evaluate the results.
 The BLEU score is the average of BLEU-1, BLEU-2, BLEU-3, and BLEU-4.
 F1 is used for ranking the final results.
-Table \ref{result_public} presents the performance of the proposed ConvS2S model with different combinations of pre-trained models on the UIT-EVJVQA public test set.
+Table \ref{tab:repub} presents the performance of the proposed ConvS2S model with different combinations of pre-trained models on the UIT-EVJVQA public test set.

-According to Table \ref{result_public}, the original ConvS2S model without image features but using only question obtained 0.3005 by F1 and 0.1932 by BLEU.
-When integrating hint features from images, the F1 score improved at least 2.89\% and achieve highest result with 0.3442 by F1 and 0.2085 by BLEU when using both ViLT and OFA hints.
-After adding image feature from ViT-B/16, the performance of previous models tend to improve.
-However the final ensemble does not surpass the ConvS2S{ ~}+{ ~}ViLT-B/32{ ~}+{ ~}OFA$_{\mathrm{large}}$ ensemble on F1 metrics and even give lower BLEU score.
-Based on F1, these two ensembles are considered as our best models on the public test set.
-Figure \ref{loss} depicts the gradual improvement in both training loss and testing loss as more image features are added to the ConvS2S model.
-Memory-based ConvS2S does not catch the image context and thus have the highest loss.
-Though ConvS2S with ViT+VILT features does not obtained a competitive result on F1 and BLEU score, it has the best loss among methods in the public test phase.
+According to Table \ref{tab:repub}, the original ConvS2S model using only question obtained 0.3005 by F1 and 0.1932 by BLEU.
+Using question-image pairs, ConvS2S achieves a marginally better performance on both metric.
+When visual hints are integrated into questions, the F1 score improves by at least 2.89\%, and the model achieves the best performance with 0.3442 by F1 and 0.2085 by BLEU when both ViLT and OFA hints are used.
+At final stage, adding image feature from ViT to question-hint sequences help improve the performance of previous models.
+Based on F1, these two combinations ConvS2S{ ~}+{ ~}ViLT{ ~}+{ ~}OFA and ConvS2S{ ~}+{ ~}ViT{ ~}+{ ~}ViLT{ ~}+{ ~}OFA are considered as our best methods on the public test set.
+Figure \ref{loss} depicts the gradual improvement in both training loss and testing loss as more image features and hints are added to the ConvS2S model.
+Knowledge-based ConvS2S (red line) does not catch the image context and thus have the highest loss.
+Though ConvS2S with ViT+VILT features does not obtained a competitive result on evaluation metrics, it gives the best loss among methods in the public test phase.
 In general, the optimal testing loss of methods is achieved between 14th and 20th epoch, then the models tend to be overfitting.

-We manage to deploy two ensembles of ConvS2S using features from ViT-B/16 combined with hints from { ~}ViLT-B/32 and { ~}OFA$_{\mathrm{large}}$, respectively, for the final evaluation on private test set.
-As shown in Table \ref{result_private}, the ConvS2S{ ~}+{ ~}ViT-B/16{ ~}+{ ~}OFA$_{\mathrm{large}}$ model obtained the better result, which is 0.4210 by F1 and 0.3482 by BLEU, and ranked $3^{rd}$ in the challenge.
+We manage to deploy two ensembles of ConvS2S using features from ViT combined with hints from { ~}ViLT and { ~}OFA, respectively, for the final evaluation on private test set.
+As shown in Table \ref{result_private}, the ConvS2S{ ~}+{ ~}ViT{ ~}+{ ~}OFA model obtained the better result, which is 0.4210 by F1 and 0.3482 by BLEU, and ranked $3^{rd}$ in the challenge.
 Table \ref{ranking} shows the final standing at the EVLSP-EVJVQA competition, in which our best model perform poorer 1.82\% and 1.39\% by F1 compared with the first and second place solutions.
+In terms of methodology, our approach comes in second place after the ViT{ ~}+{ ~}mT5 method, which has a large amount of pre-trained data.
 Overall, there is a gap between F1 and BLEU scores.